 Harlan’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Harlan doesn't have a public transportation system that people use for their commute.
+Harlan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Harlan in 2022 was $38,893, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,572 for a family of four.